2012 Italian Open – Men's singles

-Rafael Nadal defeated the defending champion Novak Djokovic in a rematch of the previous year's final, 7–5, 6–3 to win the men's singles tennis title at the 2012 Italian Open.
+Rafael Nadal defeated defending champion Novak Djokovic in a rematch of the previous year's final, 7–5, 6–3 to win the men's singles tennis title at the 2012 Italian Open.
 It was his record-extending sixth Italian Open title.
 He did not lose a set during the tournament.

 Seeds

 The top eight seeds receive a bye into the second round.